mathis2001/DeepConfusion/README.md

 ## Exploit (After finding a private module)

+You can find the private packages found in the generated confusion.txt file, then:

+- Check in the original package.json file if their is a ^ or a ~ before the version (if yes it is vulnerable)
-- Take the package.json template
+- Take the package.json template.
-- Replace the name and preinstall value
+- Replace the name by one of the packages found and preinstall value by your domain.
-- Replace the version value by a latest than the private module
+- Replace the version value by a latest than the private module.
-- Publish it in the npm public registry
+- Publish it in the npm public registry.

 Help: https://s1rn3tz.gitbook.io/notes/pentest-web/dependency-confusion